Frequently Asked Questions

-You can access the agreement here.
+You can access the agreement here, on the Enrolled Student Forms Portal.
 Please read the agreement thoroughly before submitting.

 A finance charge of 1% per month (Annual Percentage Rate of 12%) is applied to the "adjusted balance" due on the 10th of each month.
 The adjusted balance is calculated by taking the previous balance on your statement and subtracting any credits and payments.
+Any remaining balance will incur a finance charge - this includes students who have chosen the Deferred Payment Plan or accounts that obtain charges throughout the semester.
 To avoid a finance charge, your payment in full must reach the Student Accounts Office by the 10th of the following month.

 Each student must fill out a form stating where they would like their student employment funds to be applied.
 This form should be filled out at the Student Employment Office located on the second floor of the Main building across from the Student Accounts Office.

 - 75% to Billing Account / 25% to Off Campus Bank Checking Account

 - 50% to Billing Account / 50% to Off Campus Bank Checking Account

 - 100% to Off Campus Bank Checking Account

 While work study is a form of financial aid, the money must be earned.
 Students are given a specific dollar amount that they may earn each semester.
 Until the money is earned and applied to your account, you will not be given credit for it.